This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat milk in a medium sized saucepan on medium-high heat until beginning to warm and steam.
-Add the spread, cocoa powder and sugar, and whisk until dissolved and combined.
-Bring to a gentle simmer while stirring, and take off heat.
+• Warm Milk: Heat milk in a medium saucepan over medium-high heat until it begins to steam.
+Add Nutella, cocoa powder, and sugar, then whisk until everything is fully dissolved and smooth.

 Notes